kirtivaishya/calculator/README.md

 # calculator
 the design is as per the challenege given it takes 2 inputs as operands and perform opernation on click of next consecutive operator click .
+Features:
+1) Substraction
+2) addition
+3) mutiplication
+4) division
+5) percentage
+6) clear screen
+7)remove an element one by one using backspace

 Used :
 Css ,html and javascript